bplmaps/lmec-main-site/content/about/jobs/2023-fall-internships.md

     * Must be able to work at least one 4 hour shift on Saturday or Sunday, and one 3-4 hour shift on Wednesday or Friday, during regular business hours.
 * Compensation: $15.35/hour
 * This position is not eligible for health benefits.
 * Work is performed in-person at the Central Library in Copley Square.
 The Library is well-served by public transit.
 No free facilities for employee parking are available.
-The Library and Map Center gallery are fully ADA accessible.
+The Library and Leventhal Center gallery are fully ADA accessible.
 * All LMEC employees are required to present proof of full vaccination against the COVID-19 virus per federal CDC guidelines.
 * All LMEC employees are required to pass a CORI check as part of the hiring process.